omega13a/737-800YV/README.md

-# 737-800YV
+# 737 Next Generation (Boeing 737-600, -700, -800, -900)
 Boeing 737 800

-A very advanced simulation of the Boeing 737 800 for FlightGear by GabrielYV.
+A very advanced simulation of the Boeing 737 Next Generation for FlightGear by GabrielYV.

 This aircraft was modified and updated in a joint effort by the following people: